mosaicnetworks/monetd/docs/giverny.rst

     -h, --help   help for import

     Global Flags:
-    -d, --datadir string    Top-level directory for configuration and data (default "/home/user/.monet") --passfile string   the file that contains the passphrase for the keyfile
+    -g, --giverny-data-dir string   Top-level giverny directory for configuration and data (default "/home/jon/.giverny") --json                      output JSON instead of human-readable format -m, --monet-data-dir string     Top-level monetd directory for configuration and data (default "/home/jon/.monet") --passfile string           the file that contains the passphrase for the keyfile

 ******
 Server